1. How do I know if I’m a candidate for LASIK?

 Other practices, who own their own laser equipment, may or may not have the latest software upgrades, enhancements and technology.
 Certainly, it is not possible for their technicians to have the level of experience of the technicians that we employ through Sight Path Medical Services.
 Other technicians do fewer cases than ours do, usually far less than 1000 cases/year, and some perform only a few hundred per year.
 The competitive advantage that Garrett Eye has in using the latest technology and most experienced technicians results in the confidence that we can give you the best, safest result possible.

-Call Garrett Eye for your FREE LASIK evaluation to find out if you are a candidate for this life changing procedure!
-800-428-8149
+Contact us today at Garrett Eye for your FREE LASIK evaluation to find out if you are a candidate for this life changing procedure!

 We offer financing!
-To find out if you qualify, fill out an online application through Care Credit now.
+To find out if you qualify, please click here to learn more or fill out an online application through Care Credit now.